AgataKisel/imagery_classification-/README.md

 # imagery_classification-
-pyhon script for classification using the random forest method
+python script for classification using the random forest method